nickjj/build-a-saas-app-with-flask/README.md

 - Dealing with database migrations
 - Converting your app to support multiple languages (i18n)

-**By the time you finish my course, you'll have all the confidence you need to build a large web application with Flask**.
+**By the time you finish the course, you'll have all the confidence you need to build a large web application with Flask**.

 ---